© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coal mining remains 350m north west and 520m north of New Works village is a scheduled monument protected by Historic England under reference 1018461.
 View the official record →

-Coal mining remains 350m north west and 520m north of New Works village is a scheduled ancient monument comprising the physical traces of coal extraction activities in Shropshire.
+Coal mining remains 350m north west and 520m north of New Works village is a scheduled ancient monument documenting the industrial extraction of coal in Shropshire during the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018461.

 Coal mining remains 350m north west and 520m north of New Works village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018461.